 Before I dive into the details, I feel it’s important to explain how — and why — we came up with the visuals for The D3 Methodology.
 We felt it was extremely important for this methodology to have a visual representation that pulled everything together neatly and would serve as a phenomenal — and realistic — metaphor.

 About 13 years ago, when I first discovered the SiriusDecisions Demand Waterfall™, I immediately recognized the value of having a shared taxonomy for Marketing and Sales.
-We developed award-winning lead management methodologies that operationalize the Demand Waterfall for our clients.
 It’s turned the SiriusDecisions’ PowerPoint slides into a real system.
 However, the waterfall metaphor never actually sat well with me.
 In a waterfall, everything from the top flows to the bottom.
 That is hardly the case for demand generation.
 Not to mention, every time I saw it, I’d get that TLC song stuck in my head about not chasing them.
 So, rather than call it a waterfall, we call it a Demand Funnel.
 And if you search Google for Demand Funnel, you’ll find tons of content on how this lead management methodology works.
 But, lead management is only a piece of the digital transformation puzzle.

 The simple gear system

-With all of the additional complexity Marketing has had to bring into the fold since then — such as ABM, personalization, data, advanced analytics, an ever-expanding MarTech stack, and a laser focus on the entire customer experience — I realized we needed a new metaphor that not only talks about integration with Sales and Marketing, but also with Customer Service.
+However, since then Marketing has added additional complexity into the fold since then — such as ABM, personalization, data, advanced analytics, an ever-expanding MarTech stack, and a laser focus on the entire customer experience — I realized we needed a new metaphor that not only talks about integration with Sales and Marketing, but also with Customer Service.
 The metaphor would also need to describe the strengths and limitations inherent in any system with so many moving parts.

 So, with either a glass of wine or whisky in hand, I spent many a night thinking about a visual metaphor that would really support this comprehensive approach to digital transformation.
 Whether it was my inner voice saying “Revenue Engine” or my past usage of gears, we eventually found the perfect visual for the D3 Methodology.